-SEC Next Generation Leaders Dean Correia and Francis D’Addario (Mesa, AZ), Bob Hayes (Crystal City, VA) and Sean Dettloff (Renton, WA) with Tom Shinner, Director, BCA Security and Infrastructure, The Boeing Company .
+SEC Next Generation Leaders Dean Correia and Francis D’Addario (Mesa, AZ), Bob Hayes (Crystal City, VA) and Sean Dettloff (Renton, WA) with Tom Shinner, Director, Security and Fire Integration, Boeing Shared Services Group.
 Chatham House Rules, engagement expectations and housekeeping advisories will be shared.

 07:55 - 08:00 Local Security and Safety Briefs